iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.wi.covid19.exposurenotifications___minted151008/report.md

 <img src="5_star_reviews_wordcloud.png" alt="gov.wi.covid19.exposurenotifications 5 reviews"/>
 </p>

+> So simple, doesn't drain your battery like some say.
+The more people who get this the more chances it has of doing what it's supposed to...
+Not getting a notification is the goal and a good thing.
+Zero exposures so far and I hope it stays that way.<br> :date: __2021-03-08 21:03:23__

 > The app reminds me when I have Bluetooth turned off and otherwise operates entirely in the background.
 There doesn't appear to be any impact on battery life.
 The more people who download it, the more useful it becomes.
 I've done my part.<br> :date: __2021-02-25 23:58:29__

 > Great idea, we all should use this.
 I'm promoting it to everyone I know.<br> :date: __2021-02-02 03:32:47__